seapear/AffinityOnLinux/Guides/Rum/Guide.md

 ## Alias setup
 We'll register an alias so that we don't need to always give `rum` the full path to the affinity wine prefix.
-Open either you `.bashrc` or dedicated `.bash_aliases` file, and add the following alias:
+Open either your `.bashrc` or dedicated `.bash_aliases` file, and add the following alias:

 ```bash
 alias wine-ew-affinity='rum ElementalWarriorWine-x86_64 $HOME/.local/share/wine/prefixes/affinity/'